Middle Miocene extension in the Gulf Extensional Province, Baja California: Evidence from the southern Sierra Juarez

 Geological Society of America Bulletin

-Copyright © 1996 by Geological Society of America
+Copyright © 1996 by the Geological Society of America